martijndeh/fire/README.md

 For additional reading and documentation please visit http://nodeonfire.org/.

+### Beta releases

+From version `0.41.0` and later, every odd numbered minor release is a beta release.
+Every even numbered minor release is considered a stable release.

 ### Questions

 Open an issue over at GitHub or send a tweet to [@nodeonfire](http://twitter.com/nodeonfire).